-Rosemary Fields are two areas (Rosemary 1 and 2,) with predominately meadow habitat with invading scrub and tree growth.
-The two fields are part of the larger development area of Nicolson Road.
+Rosemary Fields is predominately a meadow habitat.
+They are part of the larger development area of Nicolson Road.
 As part of the development, the two fields are to be retained as public open space and will be transferred to Natural Enterprise for ongoing maintenance and enhancement.
-The two fields were part of a larger farm complex (Preston Farm) but have not been formally managed for several years pending planning permission and construction works.
+They were part of a larger farm complex (Preston Farm) but have not been formally managed for several years pending planning permission and construction works.
 In the meantime the larger field had been horse grazed and periodically cut to control ragwort, although the site has been largely untouched in the last few years.

 Until the summer of 2020 there was no official public access although the whole development area has been used informally by local walkers.
-In summer 2020 Natural Enterprise created a mown linking path between Rosemary 1 and 2 with a circular route around Rosemary 2.
-This was linked to public footpath 55 running through Rosemary 1.
+In summer 2020 Natural Enterprise created a mown linking path between the fields and a circular route around one of them.
+This was linked to public footpath running through the site.

 Managing the site